 If you’re in the planning phases of building a new website, you might be wondering what the best platform is for you.

-WordPress and Drupal are among the top six content management platforms used for websites worldwide.
+This was one of my main concerns as well when I was starting out.
+WordPress and Drupal are among the top six content management systems used for websites worldwide.
 They are also among the most preferred systems used to help bloggers, business owners, and professional web developers get started with building websites.

 Any type of website can be built with either of these two platforms.
-That’s why we’ve examined the pros, cons, and performance of each in our head-to-head comparison.
+That’s why I’ve examined the pros, cons, and performance of each in this head-to-head comparison.

 So, check out our WordPress vs Drupal review below to find out which content management system is the best for your website.